Jarvl/Network-Status-Page/README.md

 * Designed using [Bootstrap 3][bs]

-* Uses jQuery to provide near real time feedback
+* Uses AJAX calls to provide real time data from the server

 * Optimized for Linux devices `Tested on Ubuntu 14.04 Trusty Tahr`

 * Displays the following:
-	* currently playing items from Plex Media Server
+	* ~~currently playing items from Plex Media Server~~
+	* recent activity from CouchPotato
 	* current network bandwidth from vnstat
 	* current ping to ip of your choosing, e.g. Google DNS
 	* online / offline status for custom services